Phobias and Fear of Flying Manchester Hypnotherapy

 - Medical phobias.
 These phobias include visits to the doctors or dentists; health anxieties, needles, or a fear of infection, and bodily matters such as a fear of blood, vomit, or choking.
 We can also become fixated on (or afraid of) needing the toilet in public.

 - Environmental phobias.
 People sometimes become fearful of their environment.
 Over the years I’ve helped people overcome their fear of heights, deep water, microbes and infection, and debris such as syringes.

 - Animal phobias.
 Many people acquire animal phobias, e.g. spiders, dogs, or rodents.
 Spider phobias can be particularly upsetting.
-Autumn creates annual misery, and foreign travel is also a problem.
+The cooler weather around autumn creates an annual misery as spiders take up residence in people’s homes, and foreign travel can also a significant problem.